Ma Hei Wai

 Timmy Ma Hei Wai (馬希偉; born 3 February 2004) is a Hong Kong professional footballer who currently plays as a midfielder for China League One club Shaanxi Union and the Hong Kong national team.

 Club career

 In October 2020, Ma was promoted to the first team of Eastern.

 On 1 November 2020, Ma made his professional debut for Eastern in a Hong Kong Sapling Cup match against Southern.

 In the 2023–24 season, Ma was awarded the Best Young Player of the Year.

 On 10 July 2025, Ma joined China League One club Shaanxi Union.
+After the end of the 2025 season, Ma went to Italy with three of his teammates to train at Serie C side Pro Vercelli.

 International career

 On 6 June 2024, Ma made his international debut for Hong Kong in a World Cup qualifier against Iran.
 He started the game and scored in the 14th minute to make the score 1–1, before being substituted in the 57th minute as the game ended with Iran's 4–2 victory.

 On 22 January 2025, Ma represented Hong Kong to play against Guangdong in the Guangdong–Hong Kong Cup.